kangdongil/js-chromeapp_20210608/readme.md

 * condition: determine true or false, it should be boolean

-# 3.0 Browser에서 JavaScript 사용하기
+# 3.0 JavaScript로 HTML Element 불러오기

 - `document` Object: representation of HTML for JS `document.~`